atomisthq/docs/docs/reference-docs/rug/rug-conventions.md

 Rug project configuration is stored in a file in the `.atomist` directory.
 Rug projects that contain Rug DSL Rugs have their configuration stored in `.atomist/manifest.yml`.
-Rug archives using TypeScript should also include a `.atomist/package.json` describing any dependencies
+Rug projects using TypeScript should also include a `.atomist/package.json` describing any dependencies